-Exploring Efficient Routes for Precious Metal Recovery from Complex Homogeneous Systems
+Exploring Efficient Routes for Precious Metal Recovery from Complex Homogeneous Systems.

 Dr Jamie Conway-Baker of Mastermelt UK discusses the collaborative approach to the problem of metals recovery from difficult waste streams.

 Homogeneous catalysts are fast becoming the preferred catalyst choice over heterogeneous systems across multiple sectors such as Pharma, Agrochemical and Flavours and Fragrance (F&F).
-The global homogeneous catalyst market was valued at USD 4.4 billion in 2020 and is expected to reach USD 6.5 billion by 2026, growing at a CAGR of 6.5% during the forecast period.
+The global homogeneous catalysts market was valued at USD 4.4 billion in 2020 and is expected to reach USD 6.5 billion by 2026, growing at a CAGR of 6.5% during the forecast period.